liferaft/kubekit/README.md

 ## 1.9.
 Destroy the cluster

-To destroy the cluster is necessary to have the tfstate file, located in `.tfstates` directory, there is one tfstate file per platform, so they are named `<platform>.tfstate` (i.e. `aws.tfstate`).
+To destroy the cluster is necessary to have the tfstate file, located in `.tfstates` directory, there is one tfstate file per platform, so they are named `<platform>.tfstate` (i.e. `ec2.tfstate`).

 This means, you only can destroy a cluster that was provisioned with KubeKit.